OpenST/ost-wallet-sdk-react-native/README.md

 ```

 ### addSession
-A session is a period of time during which a sessionKey is authorized to sign transactions under a pre-set limit on behalf of the user.
+A session is a period of time during which a sessionKey is authorized to sign transactions under a pre-set limit per transaction on behalf of the user.
 The device manager, which controls the tokens, authorizes sessions.

 ```javascript
 /**